michaeljfuller/FlashDecks/README.md

 React Native also allows us to specify the platform (i.e. `.ios` & `.android`), but ***I don't have an iOS device*** to test on.
 When a component needs to be split between platforms, I take two approaches.
 #### Functional components
-I create a `Component.common.ts` file that I import in both web and native versions of the component.
+I create a `Component.common.ts` file that is imported in both web and native versions of the component.
 It defines the component properties, so they're consistent between both versions.
 It's important the component signature doesn't change.
 #### Class components
 Like the functional components, I define the properties in a `Component.common.ts` file.
 I may also specify an abstract base class they both use, so they can share functionality.
-However, I tend to leave defining the State to the different implementations.
+However, I tend to leave defining the State to the different implementations, as state is tied to the View.

 ### DotEnv
 **.env** files contain constants that can differ between build types.
 The environment files are processed by [react-native-dotenv](https://github.com/zetachang/react-native-dotenv) by adding it as a module to `babel.config.js` and can be accessed through `src/env.ts`.
 * `.env`
 The default file used for running the app.
-Not added to version control so incremental changes can be made during development.
+Not added to version control so incremental changes can be made during local development.
 * `.env.development`
 The file used for development builds and running tests.
 Can be used as a template for making a `.env` on a fresh Git clone.
 * `.env.production`
 The file used for production builds of the app.

 ## Server Architecture
-For the back-end, I'm using [Amazon Web Services](https://aws.amazon.com/) with [Amplify](https://aws.amazon.com/amplify/) to streamline the process, as this is a simple app.
+For the back-end, I'm using [Amazon Web Services](https://aws.amazon.com/).
+Because this is a relatively simple app, I'm using [Amplify](https://aws.amazon.com/amplify/) to streamline the process.
 ### Services
 * **[Auth](https://docs.amplify.aws/lib/auth/getting-started/q/platform/js)**
 Uses [AWS Cognito](https://aws.amazon.com/cognito/) for user authentication.